Cincinnati-Design-LAB/architour/src/content/buildings/st-xavier-church.md

 style: Gothic Revival
 architect: Lewis Pickett & Charles C. Svendsen
 original_function: Catholic church
-significance: >-
-  It is one of the longest continuously operating churches in the downtown core.
-The church was built on the site of the city's first diocesan cathedral which was moved to Eighth & Plum in 1845.
 historic_status: Listed on the NRHP on July 18, 1980
 renovation_date: 1882-1887
 ---

+It is one of the longest continuously operating churches in the downtown core.
+The church was built on the site of the city's first diocesan cathedral which was moved to Eighth & Plum in 1845.